PixelPaper/ixdsuperstars/index.md

 ###What others have created

 The following list of names looks at a range of people and some of the digital products they have created.
-Some have been born from personal side projects while other have more of a commercial origin.
+Some have been born from personal side projects while others have more of a commercial origin.

-[Gump inc](http://gumpinc.com) run by [Vic Bell](http://www.vicbell.co.uk) and [Gavin Elliot](http://www.gavinelliott.co.uk) Gump create unique posters and t-shirts for the design conscious.
+[Gump inc](http://gumpinc.com) run by [Vic Bell](http://www.vicbell.co.uk) and [Gavin Elliot](http://www.gavinelliott.co.uk), Gump create unique posters and t-shirts for the design conscious.

 [Adam Whitcroft](http://adamwhitcroft.com) designer and iconographer offers a range of icons, wireframing and prototyping tools.

 [Drew Wilson](http://drewwilson.com) sells and gives away a range of icons and apps from his site.
-His [Pictos](http://pictos.cc) range if icons come in a variety of formats.
+His [Pictos](http://pictos.cc) range of icons come in a variety of formats.

 Our very own [Timothy Potter](http://tejpotter.com) created [Micons](http://micons.tejpotter.com) a set of icons of one of our favourite Apple products.

-[Musicons](http://musicons.co) puts a new twist on the album cover art.
+[Musicons](http://musicons.co) puts a new twist on album cover art.

 Former graduate [Paddy Donnelly](http://lefft.com) sells affordable prints of his work online.